 YES, absolutely.
 People use automotive paints to customize things like guitars, lamps, and furniture with automotive paint.
-In fact, many, sign makers use it to make beautifully colored signs for business or custom uses.
-We recommend that all surfaces be properly primed and be prepared before using paint.
+In fact, many sign makers use it to make beautifully colored signs for business or other custom uses.
+We recommend that all surfaces be properly primed and be prepared before using paint on any bare surface.

 It will last as long as your original paint if cared for like the original paint.
 It will not wash off or fade off over time.
 It is real paint, tested and designed to last.

 For storage after use they can last 2-3 years.
 There is no guarantee on storage life however following a few steps will prolong the longevity of stored paint.
 Typically, aerosols can last for years if properly stored at room temperature and avoid freezing.
 Clean clogged nozzles and can throats for prolonged storage.
 Pro-packaging, touch up bottles / cans etc., can last up to 2 years if properly stored.
 For Cans and bottles, Be sure the caps and covers are completely clean and free of paint residue as well as the threads on bottles and the lip and ridge of the can.
 Be sure to tightly seal your container and shake to mix every now and then to keep solids in suspension (this does not replace througrough mixing prior to use).